API

 Interacting with the Environment

-environment for 1000 timesteps, rendering the environment at each step.
+This example will run an instance of CartPole-v0 environment for 1000 timesteps, rendering the environment at each step.
 You should see a window pop up rendering the classic cart-pole problem

 import gym env = gym.make('CartPole-v0') env.reset() for _ in range(1000): env.render() # by default `mode="human"`(GUI), you can pass `mode="rgb_array"` to retrieve an image instead env.step(env.action_space.sample()) # take a random action env.close()